Agentic Workflows and AI Transformation Strategies

 - R&D, product, and executive technical leadership roles in AI across Robotics, Autonomous Driving, Blockchain.

-- AI consulting, advising, and strategy across various industries, including Drug Discovery, Real Estate, Customer Acquisition, and more.
+- AI consulting, advising, and strategy across various sectors, including Drug Discovery, Real Estate, Chemical Manufacturing, and more.

 - Advising government on National AI Strategy